 The people, who squatted around, joined in the singing as well as did those that were standing.
-Towards the end of each strophe, they all sat down again one after another, until the man who had started the singing was standing alone.

-Vanoverbergh mentions that the prayer ceremony always took place inside the house, never outside.
-They sometimes prayed one night only, sometimes two nights consecutively, but only during the night.
-If more than two consecutive nights were devoted to prayer, on the third night, they usually passed to another house. [...] the Negritos had the prayer ceremonies after a marriage, after a burial, when somebody was dangerously ill, and at other times, whenever they thought fit to hold it.
+Towards the end of each strophe, they all sat down again one after another, until the man who had started the singing was standing alone.57 sometimes prayed one night only, sometimes two nights consecutively, but only during the night.
+If more than two consecutive nights were devoted to prayer, on the third night, they usually passed to another house. [...] the Negritos had the prayer ceremonies after a marriage, after a burial, when somebody was dangerously ill, and at other times, whenever they thought fit to hold it.58